zehan12/end/notes.md

-- do power number with bitwise to optimise code
+- do power number with bitwise to optimize code
 - do power with recursion